home-assistant/home-assistant.io/source/_integrations/adax.markdown

 Integrates Adax heater into Home Assistant.

 You'll need the Account ID (which can be found in the Adax Wifi app, pressing 'Account').
-You will also need a credential, which you can create in the 'Account' panel, selecting 'Remote user client API'.
-A new panel will open and you need to press 'Add credential', after which you should copy the password.
+You will also need a credential, which you can create in the Adax app:

+1. Navigate to Account Tab,
+2. Select “Remote user client API”
+3. Select “Add Credential”
+4. Give some name to the created credential and copy the generated password.

 {% include integrations/config_flow.md %}